 • Best bait: super worms fished on either a sinking rig for the whiting or a burley cage rig for the herring with sand worms.

-• Best baits: super worms and mullet for the crabs.
+• Best baits: super worms.

 Peel Inlet and Harvey Estuary: